Carmen del Paraná

-Carmen del Paraná is a town in the Itapúa Department of Paraguay.
-It is located in the southern part of the country, about 300 kilometers from the capital, Asunción.
-It was founded on April 24, 1843 by decree of Carlos Antonio López and Mariano Roque Alonso.
-The inhabitants mainly work in the agriculture and livestock industries, with extensive plantations of rice, soybeans and wheat.
+Carmen del Paraná is a district in the Itapúa Department of Paraguay.
+It is located in the southern part of the country, about 350 kilometers south of the national capital, Asunción and 35 kilometers northwest of the department capital, Encarnación.
+Founded in 1843 by Carlos Antonio López and Mariano Roque Alonso, the district is historically revered as the "Cradle of Independence of Paraguay" due to the pivotal Battle of Tacuarí in 1811.